airlab-id/website/content/authors/adhitnugrah/_index.md

 He received his Bachelor in Computer Science from Sriwijaya University in 2016.

-After graduated, He join Telkomsel Palembang as Web Programmer (Outsourcing) over one year.
+After graduated, he join Telkomsel Palembang as Web Programmer (outsource) over one year.

 He is currently working in BPJS Ketenagakerjaan, Jakarta as Web Programmer.